Ethiopia hero image

 What Works Well

-• Daily worship/teaching windows scheduled in hotel halls, church courtyards, or lakefront lodges to allow acclimation
+• Daily worship and teaching windows in hotel halls, church courtyards, or lakefront lodges to allow acclimation

-• Balanced pacing with altitude-friendly schedules, hydration breaks, and contingency time for domestic flights
+• Balanced pacing with altitude-aware schedules, hydration breaks, and contingency time for domestic flights

 • Built-in fundraising moments: Lalibela sunset worship, Addis rooftop dinners, coffee-ceremony donor gatherings, and Lake Tana boat devotions